W. W. Keeler: Federal career

-In 1948 he was selected as vice chairman of the tribe's executive committee.
+In 1948, Keeler was selected as vice chairman of the tribe's executive committee.
 Both the Cherokee National Council and the Oklahoma congressional delegation recommended that President Truman appoint Keeler as Chief in 1949, following the death of the previous principal chief, J. B. Milam.
 Keeler continued to build on the Milam model, and would remain in the chief position until 1975, having been reappointed by Presidents Eisenhower, Kennedy, Johnson, and Nixon.
-During a period from 1945 to 1972 he also served as Chairman of the Executive Committee of the Texas Cherokees and Associate Bands and was instrumental in getting the 1836 Treaty of Bowles Village brought before the Indian Claims Commission.
+During a period from 1945 to 1972, he also served as chairman of the executive committee of the Texas Cherokees and Associate Bands and was involved with getting the 1836 Treaty of Bowles Village brought before the Indian Claims Commission.
 He resigned that post in 1972.
 Under President Johnson's Administration, Keeler was appointed as a member of the National Advisory Committee for the War on Poverty Program and was put on the President's Committee on Economic Opportunity.
 Alaskan Governor Walter Hickel appointed Keeler chairman of a task force to find ways to improve utilization of native labor.
 Also under President Johnson, the Secretary of the Interior, Stewart Udall, appointed Keeler to head a group to with the focus of reorganizing the Bureau of Indian Affairs.

 Keeler's success in the oil industry and work with the federal government coincided with his older, more conservative upbringing.
 Clyde Warrior, an Indian activist during the 1960, once mockingly described him as "a little brown American."